Fees for Other Special Items or Services

 Sponsored International Students

-International Student Services (ISS) provides specialized administrative services, advising, and other program management related to the specific requirements for sponsored students.
-ISS serves as a liaison with academic departments, the Texas A&M University campus, sponsored students and their sponsors.
+International Student and Scholar Services (ISSS) provides specialized administrative services, advising, and other program management related to the specific requirements for sponsored students.
+ISSS serves as a liaison with academic departments, the Texas A&M University campus, sponsored students, and their sponsors.

-Third Party Billing and invoices for sponsored students are handled by Student Business Services (SBS). http://sbs.tamu.edu/accounts-billing/for-sponsors-and-sponsored-students/
+Third Party Billing and invoices for sponsored students are handled by Specialized Student Billing in Student Business Services (SBS). http://sbs.tamu.edu/accounts-billing/for-sponsors-and-sponsored-students/

-An administrative fee not to exceed $500 per semester or summer session (all or part thereof) will be required to support international sponsored students whose programs are coordinated through International Student Services, unless these fees are waived as part of negotiated contractual agreements.
+An administrative fee not to exceed $500 per semester or summer session (all or part thereof) will be required to support international sponsored students whose tuition and fee payments are coordinated through Sponsored Student Billing unless these fees are waived as part of negotiated contractual agreements.
+This $500 administrative fee includes the $85 International Student Services fee.

 Thesis/Dissertation/Record of Study Fee (Processing Fee)

-This fee supports the review, processing, and archiving of each thesis, dissertation, and record of study along with other services and tools provided by the Graduate and Professional School.
+This fee supports the review, processing, and archiving of each thesis, dissertation, and record of study along with other services and resources provided by the Graduate and Professional School.
 Archival formats include microfilm or digital storage.
 The fee does not include binding of personal copies.